martonmiklos/translate2geda/README.md

 Gerber files are parsed and decoded by code originally written by Phillip Knirsch to render and print gerbers: http://www.wizards.de/phil/java/rs274x.html
 The code has been modified to generate pins/pads and traces as footprint elements, and now detects inch/mm units.
 More work needs to be done to convert the gerber parsing routines to long int nanometres, unbreak the graphics exporting, and possibly generate PCB layout files which try to put traces into their own layer, distinct from footprint elements, although the heuristics will be subject to high false positive rates in some cases due to some EDA tools rendering pins/pads/polygons with painted strokes, instead of flashed apertures or polygons.
+Gerber elements are individually numbered, so that mouse over actions which show the pin number allow groups of pins to be identified with simple searches in the text .fp file and copied/combined if extracting device footprints from larger gerbers, etc...

 BSDL files are boundary surface description language files that include a pin map which can be used to create a symbol.